What Does Medigap Cover?

 • Community-rated: Age doesn't impact your price.

-• Issue-age-rated: Your age when you enroll influences your price, but you don't pay more just because you get older.
+• Issue-age-rated: Your rate is based on the age you are when you first get a policy, but you don't pay more just because you get older.

 Frequently asked questions